Lock or Unlock Dell Monitors

 OSD Locking Procedure

 Tap the MENU button once and wait for a prompt.
-If a window shows up showing the “Main Menu” or something similar, then the settings are unlocked and all you need to do is navigate to the OSD Settings and press the Menu button then select the “Yes” option in the OSD Lock section.
-Once on the “Yes” option, press the MENU button to change and save and wait for 5 seconds for the menu to close.
+If a window shows up showing the “Main Menu” or something similar, the settings are unlocked, and all you need to do is navigate to the OSD Settings, press the Menu button, and then select the “Yes” option in the OSD Lock section.
+Once on the “Yes” option, press the MENU button to change, save, and wait 5 seconds for the menu to close.

 OSD Unlocking Procedure